 BSU can help you to obtain a local driving licence (see above).
-If you do not wish to drive yourself you can get an official taxi (the app UB Cab is helpful), alternatively you can flag down an informal 'gypsy' cab which is rather like paid hitchhiking but very common in the region.
+If you do not wish to drive yourself you can get an official taxi (the app UB Cab is helpful), alternatively you can flag down an informal 'gypsy' cab which is akin to paid hitchhiking but quite common in the region.

-Traffic in Ulaanbaatar is generally slow and can appear somewhat 'chaotic' to the uninitiated.
+Traffic in Ulaanbaatar is often congested, slow and can appear somewhat 'chaotic' to the uninitiated.
 You should allow at least an hour to get from the School to the centre of town in rush hour and sometimes up to two.
 Accidents are not uncommon but rarely serious due to the slow speed of traffic.
-If you are involved in an accident you should wait for the police to attend.
+If you are involved in an accident, you must not leave the scene and are required to wait for the police to attend.